victorhsr/hermes-builder/README.md

 Note that there's no need to instantiate `Address` or `MetaDataWrapper`, and more descriptive names for Person's fields can be used.

-# Comparison with Traditional Java Classes and Builders
+# Comparison with Traditional Java Classes

 The equivalent implementation in traditional Java code involves a considerable amount of boilerplate: